chasearomano/K-Means-Clustering-for-Schools/K_Means_Clustering_Schools.md

-For this project we will attempt to use KMeans Clustering to cluster Universities into to two groups, Private and Public.
+Use K Means Clustering to cluster Universities into to two groups, Private and Public.
 We will use a data frame with 777 observations on the following 18 variables.

 * Private A factor with levels No and Yes indicating private or public university
 * Apps Number of applications received